yahudev/simple-counter/README.md

+# Simple Counter

-# Requirement
+## Requirement

 Use case
 - end user click button to send vote
-- realtime boardcast stats to device, for last 10 mins graph ploting
+- boardcast vote distribution for graph ploting to device, for last 10 mins

 Env
 - devices on street